junzis/the-1090mhz-riddle/index.rst

 ADS-B Decoding Guide
 ====================

 This is a small research project conducted by `Junzi Sun <http://junzisun.com>`_ at TuDelft.
 While we were trying to work with ADS-B data collected from our receiver, we notice that there are very few documents available which can explain the ADS-B data comprehensively.
-So, we created this guide, along with a decoder written in python.
+So, we created this guide, along with a decoder written in python (https://github.com/junzis/pyModeS).
 Have Fun!

 Table of Content
 ----------------